-PART B: NATU PART B: NATURE OF HEALTH RESEARCH AND PERSONAL DATA INVOLVED SECTION GUIDANCE Section 1 It is important for the HRCDC to understand the commencement of processing of personal data for the research study.
-Equally, the duration of the study must be provided, or an estimated timeline. - This information will inform the HRCDC how long a consent declaration should be made for, if one is made.
-Section 2 - You should be as succinct as possible when describing the nature, objective and deliverables of the research and the parts of the research for which the consent declaration is sought.
-Please provide non-confidential or commercially sensitive information if possible.
+PART B: NATURE OF HEALTH RESEARCH AND PERSONAL DATA INVOLVED SECTION GUIDANCE Section 1 - It is important for the HRCDC to understand the commencement of processing of personal data for the research study.
+Equally, the duration of the study must be provided, or an estimated timeline. - This information will help inform the HRCDC how long a consent declaration should be made for, if one is made.
+Section 2 - You should be as succinct as possible when describing the nature, objective and deliverables of the research and the parts of the research for which the consent declaration is sought. - Please provide non-confidential or commercially sensitive information if possible.
 Please do not use overly technical language information.
-Section 3 The design and methodology are required to inform the HRCDC how data processing is being carried out in the context of the study Please provide non-confidential or commercially sensitive information if possible.
+Section 3 - The design and methodology are required to inform the HRCDC about the research activities involved and how data processing is being carried out in the context of the study - Please provide non-confidential or commercially sensitive information if possible.
 Please do not use overly technical language.
-Section 4 (i) It is important for the HRCDC understand the type of personal data which will be obtained and used for the research.
-Ref Art 4/GDPR, Ref Art 9/GDPR
+Section 4 It is important for the HRCDC understand the type of personal data which will be obtained and used for the research.
+Ref Art 4, 9 GDPR This will inform the HRCDC as to whether the data is of a sensitive nature, such as genetic data, if appropriate safeguards are in place and weighing up the public interest with obtaining consent.